Knee Joint Pain is a

 - A swollen, puffy knee indicating fluid retention.

-- Knee stiffness after getting up in the morning, or after driving for a long time.
+- Knee stiffness after getting up in the morning, or after driving or sitting for a long time.

 - Pain and difficulty when going up and down stairs.